shadany7824/OpenParrot_6RR-PLUS/README.md

 # OpenParrot-6RR-PLUS
 Hyperspecialised fork of OpenParrot for Wangan Midnight Maximum Tune 6RR PLUS.
+Also support other version like WMMT5, 5DX, 5DX+ etc.

 ## Disclaimer
 The code is bit messed.
 But it's confirmed that this will worked with 6RR PLUS Rev. 4.00.13.

 ## Features
  - Have a Arcade Cab Startup.
+(It doesn't have any bug but I guess I need to patch the AMUpdater.exe soon to avoid any upcoming issue.)
 ![Hmmm.](./media/AMUpdater-Startup.png)

 ## Support status